phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo.rst

 public *array*  **convertBoundParams** (*string* $sql, *array* $params)

-Converts bound params such as :name: or ?1 into PDO bind params ?
+Converts bound parameters such as :name: or ?1 into PDO bind params ?

 .. code-block:: php